 This section of the Portfolio is designed to allow the student to demonstrate through video segments, the correlation between theory and their actual clinical practices.
 Each student is required to produce and display between 7-10 video segments that demonstrate the connections between "what they think" and "what they actually do".
 For each segment presented, the student will assign a number to the clip, then describe the theoretical concept, construct, or technique that they believe most accurately reflects the actions that the audience is about to view.
-The members of the faculty review committee, after viewing the clip then offer a scaled response that reflects how accurately they believe the video segment actually reflected the concept, construct, or technique listed by the student on the following scale:
+The members of the faculty reflects how accurately they believe the video segment actually reflected the concept, construct, or technique listed by the student on the following scale:

-- 5 = Very Highly

-- 4 = Well

-- 3 = Adequately
+- 5 = Very Highly 4 = Well 3 = Adequately

 - 2 = Only Somewhat

 - 1 = Not at All